bozzltron/giphit/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

 ## Dev log
-Initial project setup (React with Typescript, Amplify) and deployment test Implement, deploy, and test giphy lambda, setup redux Wire up redux using typescript
+Initial project setup (React with Typescript, Amplify) and deployment test
+Implement, deploy, and test giphy lambda, setup redux
+Wire up redux using typescript
 Integrate components
 Styling and UX testing
 Infinite Scroll
 Original Image Overlay

+## TODO (What I would do with more time)
+Snapshot tests and unit tests around reducers, actions, and other functions
+Fix bugs (scrolling and opening images doesn't work on mobile, closing the modal, handling bad data expectations )
+Leverage the share api when available to share gifs from a device
+Meet PWA specifications
+Simple animations to make the app more engaging to use
+Provide search keywords suggestions via giphy api